axisdos/quack/README.md

 	}
 }
 ```
-If more than one module uses the same template,
+If more than one module changes the same template variable, the module that was ran last will be